rsalunga29/security-notes/Offensive Security/Web Application Security/Encoding, Evasions, and Bypasses/SQL Injection Bypass/Bypass Keyword Filters.md

 If `HAVING` is filtered, in this case we must leverage functions like `GROUP_CONCAT`, functions that manipulates strings, etc. (blind SQLi)

 If `SELECT` is filtered, it's an *authentic tragedy*.
 The exploitation can vary and really depends upon the injection point.
+Alternatively, you can use functions that manipulates files, such as `load_files` (MySQL).

+Another option, brute-force or guess the column names by appending other `WHERE` condition.